How to Report and Pay Independent Contractor Taxes

 The amount you take out of your business as an owner doesn't affect your taxes.
 You must pay tax on ALL the income of your business, whether you take it out or not.

 The payments you receive from your business don't have any federal income tax withholding taken from them because you're not an employee, and there are no deductions for Social Security or Medicare.
-You'll pay these in the form of self-employment taxes).
+You'll pay these in the form of self-employment taxes.